-As of December 31, 2014, investments in affiliates represent (i) 23% equity interest in Ovation which is a BVI company that engages in research and development, and distribution of beauty products and production and publication of TV programme, (ii) 37.5% equity interest in Beijing Explink Information Technology Co., Ltd. ("Explink") which is a PRC registered company that provides information system and software products and (iii) 30% equity interest in a PRC registered company that provides are acquired in 2014 by cash.
+As of December 31, 2014, investments in affiliates represent (i) 23% equity interest in Ovation which is a BVI company that engages in research and development, and distribution of beauty products and production and publication of TV programme, (ii) 37.5% equity interest in Beijing Explink Information Technology Co., Ltd. ("Explink") which is a PRC registered company that provides information system and software products and (iii) 30% equity interest in a PRC registered company that provides logistic service.
+All these investments are acquired in 2014 by cash.